Localization and Specialization for Hamiltonian Torus Actions: Introduction

-Note that if $p$ is a fixed point of index $n$, this condition is automatically satisfied.
+Note that if $p$ is a fixed point of index $2n$, this condition is automatically satisfied.
 This is because $a_p$ is nonzero only at $p$, and there its value is the Euler class $e(p)$.
-Therefore it is sufficient to check the above condition only for points of index $2k$, $0 \leq k < n$. \begin{remark} Using the Localization Theorem, we easily see that if $f$ is cohomology class, then these conditions must be satisfied.
-The interesting part of the theorem is that they are sufficient to describe $H_T^*(M)$ as a subring of $H_T^*(M^T)$. \end{remark} \begin{example} Consider the standard Hamiltonian $S^1$ action on $S^2$ by rotation with weight $ax$.
-The isolated fixed points are south and north poles which we will denote by $p_1$ and $p_2$ respectively.
-Kirwan class associated to $p_1$ is $1$.
-The Theorem then says that $f=(f_1,f_2)$ represents equivariant cohomology class if and only if
+Therefore it is sufficient to check the above condition only for points of index strictly less then $2n=\textrm{dim}M$.